 Here are some techniques you can use to remain calm, focused, and able to work through the conflict rather than being overwhelmed by it.

-How to Stay Calm During a Conflict with Your Partner
+How to Control Your Emotions During a Difficult Conversation with Your Spouse

 Recognize and Understand Your Triggers